-If the address you need to send the claim form to is outside the UK, contact us for advice.
+If the address you need to send the claim form to is outside the UK, you will need advice from a solicitor.

 When will the claim form be served?

-Under the court rules, if you make your claim through the Money Claim Online service, the debtor will be treated as having received the claim five calendar days after it was issued.
+If you make your claim using the new online service, the court should issue the claim form and confirm the date of issue after you complete the claim application.
+Under the court rules, the debtor will be treated as having received the claim five calendar days after it was issued.
+This is when the claim is said to be ‘served’.
 Calendar days include Saturdays, Sundays, bank holidays, Christmas Day and Good Friday.

-If you post a paper claim to the County Court Money Claims Centre, the debtor will be treated as having received the claim two business days after it was posted to them.
+If you post a paper claim to the Civil National Business Centre, the debtor will be treated as having received the claim two business days after it was posted to them.
 Business days do not include Saturdays, Sundays, bank holidays, Christmas Day and Good Friday.

 How may the debtor respond to the claim?

-Once a debtor receives the claim form, they can:
+Once a debtor receives the claim, they can:

-- admit the debt by completing and sending back the admission form (see the next section Debtor admits the claim);
+- admit the debt by responding online or by completing and sending back the paper admission form (see the next section Debtor admits the claim);

-- complete the acknowledgment of service form (see the later section Debtor completes the acknowledgement of service);
+- complete the acknowledgment of service (see the later section Debtor completes the acknowledgement of service);

 - defend the claim or make a counterclaim (see the later section Debtor makes a defence or counterclaim); or